splatlab/iceberghashtable/README.md

 -------
 This library depends on libssl, libtbb, and libpmem.

-The code uses AVX512 instructions to speed up operatons.
+The code uses vector instructions to speed up operatons.

 ```bash
  $ make main